 Most of the IGS collection is in closed stacks in the basement of Philosophy Hall.
 To access these materials, fill out a paging slip at the Information Desk, and a library aide will bring them to the reading room.
 Some material is held at the Northern Regional Library Facility (NRLF) in Richmond, California, and can be requested online via OskiCat.

 Most monographs from the IGS Library collection are circulating.
 We reserve the right to change the status of circulating monographs to non-circulating upon retrieval from our stacks if, upon inspection, we find that they are too fragile, too old, or too rare.
 Serial titles and most materials from 1918-1977 are non-circulating.
 Patrons needing non-circulating material over several days may have it held at the Information Desk.
 Monographs can be requested online via UC Library Search for pickup at IGSL or one of the other campus libraries.

-Scanning and printing are available; for more information see Printing and Scanning in the Libraries.
+Scanning and printing are not available at IGS.
+For locations of libraries which host printing and scanning, see Printing and Scanning in the Libraries.
 To ensure a safe and pleasant research environment for all Library patrons, use of the Reading Room is governed by the Library Code of Conduct.

 Records for items cataloged since 1983 can be found in UC Library Search.
 Most materials acquired by IGS prior to 1983 are not accessible via online catalogs.
 Tools for discovering pre-1983 records include a printed subject catalog (1918-77), a subject card catalog (1978-83), and an author card catalog (1918-83).
 Users wishing to search these materials should ask library staff for assistance.

 Students: Find Reserves For Your Class

 Instructors: Place Materials on Reserve

 Non-UC libraries may request materials under 100 pages from IGS via OCLC (using location CBG); the material will be sent via e-mail as a PDF.
 Non-UC requests for materials that exceed 100 pages should be directed to Interlibrary Services, Doe Library, UC Berkeley.